ROSHTU/ROSHTU/README.md

 ###

-<p align="left">My name is Roshtu Kuthiala and I'm a Final Year Student Student@ VIT,Vellore from New Delhi</p>
+<p align="left">My name is Roshtu Kuthiala and I'm a Final Year Student@ VIT,Vellore from New Delhi</p>

 ###